OB-lab/James_et_al._2021-MBE/README.md

 ## Getting the estimation file

 The *estimation* file specifies the search range of the parameters defined in the *template* file.
 The lower range limit is an absolute minimum, whereas the upper range is only used as a maximum for choosing a random initial value for the parameter.
-It is divided in three fixed sections in the following order:
+It is divided into three fixed sections in the following order:

   + Parameters: It lists the main parameters and its respective initial search range.
 Each parameter can either be uniformly or log-uniformly distributed and its values can be either recorded or omitted in the output files.
 Some parameters, such as *ANCSIZE*, are specified in this section despite they were not invoked in the *template* file.
 This is because they are later used to calculate other complex parameters that indeed were specified in the *template* file, such as *RESIZE* (see below).